TheRealGecko/Migration-Analysis/README.md

 # Migration-Analysis
-## Analyzing North-East Canadian geese migration trends using pandas
+## Analyzing North-East American Canadian geese migration trends using pandas

 Seeing the geese in Waterloo got me thinking, where do they go anyways?
 While I couldn't find a dataset on Waterloo geese to answer the question for myself, I was able to find a dataset on [North-East American Canadian geese](https://www.movebank.org/cms/webapp?gwt_fragment=page%3Dstudies%2Cpath%3Dstudy2105214573) with 1,680,000+ data points to analyze.